-- A. Shall not be moved, enlarged, altered, extended, torn down and replaced, reconstructed or restored except upon approval of the Development Review Board following a public hearing after public notice if the Board finds and concludes that: - 1. there will be no significant adverse effect on traffic in the vicinity; - 2. notwithstanding the provisions of Article VII, Section 709 A 3 below, the proposed nonconforming structure with conforming use will not have any side setback being less than the existing nonconforming distance.
-However, in the event such existing, non-conforming side setback distance is 15 feet or less, no side setback for the proposed non-conforming structure that is intended to be outside of the footprint of the existing structure, shall be less than 15 feet.
-Structures may be moved laterally toward the center of a lot provided the sum total of the side setbacks is not decreased; - 3. the additional area (square feet) of the proposed nonconforming structure with conforming use does not encroach on proscribed setback areas of the lot as set out in Article V, by more than 50% of the existing footprint.
-The maximum lot coverage percentages particular to the Zoning District as set out in Article V, specifically apply; - 4. for lots adjacent to and bordering on Lake Bomoseen, Glen Lake, Loves Marsh, Pine Pond, Lilly Pond or the Castleton River only, the proposed nonconforming structure with conforming use shall not result in any closer approach to the shoreline frontage, than the statutory setback, as set out in Article V; and - 5. no previous application for the lot in question has been approved by the Development Review Board under this Section 709, paragraph A. - B. This section shall allow, upon approval of the Development Review Board, the addition of a second story above, and/or a basement or basement-walk in/out under a proposed non-conforming structure that is a conforming
+- A. Shall not be moved, enlarged, altered, extended, torn down and replaced, reconstructed or restored except upon approval of the Development Review Board following a public hearing after public notice if the Board finds and concludes that: - 1.
+There will be no significant adverse effect on traffic in the vicinity. - 2.
+Notwithstanding the provisions of Article VIII, Section 7809 A3 below, the proposed nonconforming structure with conforming use will not have any side setback being less than the existing nonconforming distance.
+However, in the event such existing, nonconforming side setback distance is 15 feet or less, no side setback for the proposed non-conforming structure that is intended to be outside of the footprint of the existing structure, shall be less than 15 feet.
+Structures may be moved laterally toward the center of a lot provided the sum total of the side setbacks is not decreased. - 3.
+The additional area (square feet) of the proposed nonconforming structure with conforming use does not encroach on proscribed setback areas of the lot as set out in Article IV, by more than 50% of the existing footprint.
+The maximum lot coverage percentages particular to the Zoning District as set out in Article IV, specifically apply. - 4. for Lots adjacent to and bordering Lake Bomoseen, Glen Lake, Loves Marsh, Pine Pond, Lilly Pond, or and the Castleton River only, the proposed nonconforming structure with conforming use, shall not result in any closer approach to the shoreline frontage, than the statutory setback, as set out in Article V; and - 4.
+No previous application for the lot in question has been approved by the Development Review Board under this-Section 7809A.

-- use.
+- B. This section shall allow, upon approval of the Development Review Board, the addition of a second story above, and/or a basement or basement-walk in/out under a proposed non-conforming structure that is a conforming use.
 No more than a maximum of two (2) stories above any basement or basement-walk in/out may be allowed. - C. Nothing in this section shall be deemed to prevent normal maintenance and repair of a non-conforming structure provided that such action does not increase the degree of nonconformity. - D. The Development Review Board may impose conditions regarding the design and screening of the proposed nonconforming structure with conforming use to mitigate any impacts on neighboring properties.